-The FSA is an account where you can set aside pre-tax money for out-of-pocket medical expenses, such as prescriptions, over-the-counter medicine, vision care, etc. You have to decide up front how much money you want to put in the account, and the max is $2,650/year.
-There is a separate type of FSA for dependent care (child or elder care), and the max for that plan is $5,000/year.
+The FSA is an account where you can set aside pre-tax money for out-of-pocket medical expenses, such as prescriptions, over-the-counter medicine, vision care, etc. You have to decide up front how much money you want to put in the account, and the max is $2,750/year.
+There is a separate type of FSA for dependent care (child or elder care), and the max for that plan is $5,000/year or $2,500/year if you split this with a partner.
 This is an entirely optional program; if you don’t think you’ll use it, you need not sign up.
 Open enrollment is in December every year, with new coverage beginning January 1.

 Paid Time Off

-We don’t track sick days either.
-If you’re under the weather, take the time you need to feel better.
+We don’t track sick days.
+If you’re under the weather, take the time you need to feel better within reason.
 Basecamp recognizes, too, that your mental health is just as important as your physical health.
 Consider taking a mental health day every now and again when you’re feeling overwhelmed or mentally fatigued.
 If a day or two won’t cut it, we’ll work with you to find a way to reduce the burden of your work at Basecamp on your overall mental health.
 We really do want your work at Basecamp to be the best work you do in your life, and we appreciate that that’s not possible if you’re uncertain about your health.

 Your outlets at Basecamp if you’re feeling your mental or physical health is taking a toll on your work?
 So many to choose from!
 We have Carecamp, a project in Basecamp dedicated to discussing all aspects of self-care.
 You can go to your manager at any time or during one of your regular 1:1 meetings.
 You can go to Andrea at any time, who with your permission can work with your manager to help you.
 Additionally, your manager should check in with you, proactively, to periodically make sure you’re doing okay.